mstahv/vaadin-cdi-101/README.md

 # Getting started with Vaadin CDI

-This is a short step by step guide to convert a basic servlet based Vaadin project into a CDI deployed Java EE 7 Web Profile project.
+In this is a short step by step guide to convert a basic servlet based Vaadin project into a CDI deployed Java EE 7 Web Profile project.

-This is how it goes:

 ### 1. Create a project using archetype

 There isn't a Vaadin CDI archetype available yet, but the plain servlet archetype is really easy to convert into CDI (Java EE 7) project.
-Start by creating a project using vaadin-archetype-application in your favourite IDE.
+Start by creating a project using vaadin-archetype-application in your favorite IDE.
 If you need help for this, follow the part 1 in Vaadin Tutorial.

 ### 2. Update dependencies

-Next change the servlet API into java-ee-web and add vaadin-cdi dependency.
-As Jetty project provides only basic servlet container, it is better also switch to for example tomee-maven-plugin, if you want to test your app via Maven (mvn package tomee:run).
+Next, change the servlet API into java-ee-web and add vaadin-cdi dependency.
+As Jetty provides only basic servlet container, it is also better switch to for example tomee-maven-plugin, if you want to test your app via Maven (mvn package tomee:run).

 [See the changes](https://github.com/mstahv/vaadin-cdi-101/commit/7a8b1490436136cac11b62ee5e3026ccca441f48)

 ### 3. Remove the manual servlet declaration and annotate the UI

-With Vaadin CDI you don't need to manually declare the servlet.
-Instead, a context listener seeks to classpath for @CDIUI annotated classes and tackles deployment configuration automatically.
+With Vaadin CDI you don't need to declare the servlet manually.
+Instead, a context listener seeks the classpath for @CDIUI annotated classes and tackles deployment configuration automatically.
 So add the @CDIUI to the MyUI class and remove the obsolete servlet declaration.

 [See the changes](https://github.com/mstahv/vaadin-cdi-101/commit/816a52a77f2c8d307c5fe4b27362f06941977b45)